michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 ⌘

-## About

----

-A collection of prompting words for v0.dev.
-Useful if you lack the vocabulary of a designer, or the words a frontend developer adept in Tailwind and Shadcn has.
-Includes examples.

-Words are still under test and refinement.
-The ones from the interview worked.

 ## Words from v0 Interview Transcript

 ---

 Collected from a YouTube interview with v0.dev's VP of Product whilst building a prototype out.
-The original interview: https://youtu.be/sCFS_U7d9Do
+The original interview https://youtu.be/sCFS_U7d9Do and [summarised transcripted](./v0-interview-transcript.md)

 ### Design Specification Terms
 1. `Warmer grays` - Specifying colour temperature shows design awareness and produces more aesthetically pleasing results